RaffSStein/wealth-management-platform/README.md

 ## Security
 - JWT-based authentication is implemented in the shared core and used by all modules.
 - Security context and correlation IDs are propagated and logged for each request.

+## DB Data Model
+The data model for the Wealth Management Platform is designed to support both internal microservice autonomy and robust event-driven communication.

+- **Entity Keys**:
+  - For entities that are exposed externally (e.g., via events or APIs), a UUID is used as the primary key.
+This ensures global uniqueness and facilitates safe event propagation across distributed systems.
+  - For entities whose lifecycle and visibility are strictly internal to a single microservice, a numeric ID is used:
+    - **Long**: Used for tables that are expected to grow significantly in size (e.g., logging, audit tables).
+    - **Integer**: Used for domain tables with a limited or predictable number of records.

+> _This section will be expanded with detailed entity diagrams and further explanations as the data model evolves._

 ## Work in Progress
 This repository is actively evolving.
 Features, modules, and documentation are subject to change as the platform matures.
 Please refer to the individual module [README](business-modules/proposal-service/README.md), [README](business-modules/portfolio-service/README.md), etc. for more details on each domain.